-Besides that, Nebraska Department of Transportation Division of Aeronautics would mail letters to following agencies and organizations indicating that the Sponsor is interested in obtaining relevant information regarding goal setting and goal methodology.
+In establishing the overall goal, Nebraska Department of Transportation Division of Aeronautics, as agent for the Sponsor, and The Sponsor will provide consultation/outreach services and publication.
+The consultation/outreach services included mailing letters to following agencies and organizations indicating that the Sponsor is interested in obtaining relevant information regarding goal setting and goal methodology.
 These organizations include minority, women's, and general contractor groups, community organizations, and other officials or organizations which could be expected to have information concerning the availability of disadvantaged and non-disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and the Sponsor efforts to establish a level playing field for the participation of DBEs.